EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 #### ThingSpeak<!-- {#menu_walk_thing_speak_publisher} -->

-After you have set up channels on ThingSpeak, you can use this code to publish your data to it.
+After you have set up a channel and MQTT device on ThingSpeak, you can use this code to publish your data to it.

 Keep in mind that the order of variables in the VariableArray is **crucial** when publishing to ThingSpeak.